This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-In the past it drew acclaim for being an artist/writer’s colony, but these days it’s more frequented by Athenian city-dwellers on weekend getaways.
+In the past, Hydra, or Ydra or Idra as it’s also known, drew acclaim for being an artist/writer’s colony, but these days it’s more frequented by Athenian city-dwellers on weekend getaways.

 The large majority of Hydra’s population lives in the center of town where all of the tavernas and restaurants can be found.
 Come to this Greek island expecting a quiet retreat and stunning Venetian architecture.

 It’s a small island and doesn’t take long to explore, which makes it perfect for those looking for a Greece Island to visit for a weekend.

 It’s also very near to Athens, which makes it a great island to visit on a day trip from mainland Greece if you are short on time.
 Here is a 7-day itinerary of the Peloponnese region while in this area.

 Tip: Do not rely on Hydra to be a beach escape, as they are found sparingly and are extremely rocky.